KILTprotocol/docs/docs/develop/sdk/1-getting-started-guide/00-getting-started.md

   className="language-js"
   snippets='[[1,4]]'
 >
-  {Example9}
+  {Example8}
 </SnippetBlock>

 Last step is to excute the code and see what is returned at the end of it!

 Was it successful?
 Nice Job!
-Want to explore more of KILT's features, check out the DID guide!
+Want to explore more of KILT's features, check out the DID and Verification guide!